 - Between 1 - 30 October 2021, the protection team received a total of 69 requests out of which, 37 were approved, 14 rejected, six were referred, three withdrawn and nine remain pending.

-- Defenders Tech conducted one training workshop, benefitting 39 people, 24 male, 14 female and one non-binary.
+- Defenders Tech conducted one training workshop, benefitting 39 people.

 - DefendersTech provided grants for Safe Sisters to conduct digital security trainings in Rwanda, South Sudan, and Burundi.